-Recommendation - We realize segregation of duties is difficult with a limited number of office employees.
-However, County officials should review the operating procedures of the office to obtain the maximum internal control possible under the circumstances.
+Recommendation - County officials should review the operating procedures of the office to obtain the maximum internal control possible under the circumstances.

 Response - We understand and are aware of this.
 We have two employees in our office and duties are split between daily balancing and preparing bank deposits.